Aggregate capacity of TCLs with cycling constraints: Numerical Experiments

-In Figure~\ref{fig:powerTrackACs} (top), the reference tracking results are shown for our proposed method that includes cycling information in reference \optProbName.
-The priority stack controller is able to coordinate the collection of AC units to track the planned reference signal with minimal tracking error (see Table~\ref{tab:resultsRefTrack}).
-For verification, the individual cycling QoS results are shown in Figure~\ref{fig:powerTrackACs} (bottom).
-Every AC unit maintains to the preset level, as no units cycle faster than $\tauTCL = 10$ minutes.
+\paragraph{Scenario t-i} The closed loop output $P_k$ is shown in Figure~\ref{fig:powerTrackACs} along with the reference planned with the proposed method.
+The collection of AC units are able to track the planned reference signal with minimal tracking error (see Table~\ref{tab:resultsRefTrack}).
+The individual cycling QoS results are shown in Figure~\ref{fig:powerTrackACs} (bottom).
+Every AC satisfies its cycling QoS: No units cycle faster than $\tauTCL = 10$ minutes and the majority of the cycling times concentrate near $\tauBA = 20$ minutes.

-In Figure~\ref{fig:powerTrackACs_noCycle} (top), the reference tracking results are shown for the alternative method that does not include cycling information in reference \optProbName.
-Since this reference is beyond the capacity of the TCLs, and the priority stack controller enforces cycling QoS, it is unable to coordinate the collection of AC units to track the planned reference.
+\paragraph{Scenario t-ii} The closed loop output $Y_k$ is shown in Figure~\ref{fig:powerTrackACs}, along with the reference (planned by the alternative method that does incorporate cycling constraints).
+Since this reference is beyond the capacity of the TCLs, and the coordinator enforces cycling QoS at the individuals, the collection of AC units track the planned reference poorly.
 For comparison, the reference tracking error reported in Table~\ref{tab:resultsRefTrack} is \emph{two orders of magnitude} higher than the error with our proposed method.
-This illustrates that TCLs cycling constraints should be incorporated in reference \optProbName.
+This illustrates the need for TCL's cycling constraints to be incorporated in reference planning.

-Another consequence of the reference from the alternative method neglecting the capacity is that this actually \emph{prevents} the priority stack controller from enforcing the cycling QoS, Figure~\ref{fig:powerTrackACs_noCycle} (bottom).
-The reference signal is requiring TCLs to switch on or off too close to the deadband, so that when a TCL switches to enforce~\eqref{eq:invTz} it will have switched in a time less than \tauTCL \ from its previous switch.

-Figure~\ref{fig:qosACs_noCycleQoS} shows the results of tracking the reference signal planned from the alternative method when the priority stack controller \textit{does not} enforce the cycling QoS~\eqref{eq:invCycle} at the TCLs.
-At the cost of roughly 20 $\%$ of the total switches occurring 2 minutes apart (the sampling time), the tracking is near perfect.
-From experience this result is consistent across sampling times; The constraints in the alternative method assume the ability of the TCLs to switch at the sampling time.
+\paragraph{Scenario t-iii} Results are shown in Figure~\ref{fig:powerTrackACs_noCycle_double}: good reference tracking at the cost of excessive cycling.
+Roughly 20 $\%$ of the total switches occurring 2 minutes apart (the sampling time).

 \ifx 0